 Finally, combine the input you received and try to turn your outline into something you envision a narrator or actor actually speaking.
 This does not need to be a completed script, but writing out they key talking points will give the bidding producer a much better concept of the tone and style you want.
 If you do this, you are much more likely to get a bid that is right for your project.

 You now have a document that will communicate your message and associated budget to potential producers.
 It’s time to begin your search for a professional that can take your concept and run with it.
 But to where?
-His word processor, his studio, his bank?
-If it is anywhere other than his word processor, keep looking.
-The pen remains the most powerful weapon in retaining control of your budget.
-Do not be tempted to “just get in on film” because of time pressures.
+His script writing software, his studio, his bank?
+If it is anywhere other than his script writing software, keep looking.
+The pen (keyboard) remains the most powerful weapon in retaining control of your budget.
+Do not be tempted to “just get it on video” because of time pressures.
 Post production can easily cost far more than principle cinematography.

 Some producers will help you refine your draft outline/script as part of the opportunity to bid the project.
 I often provide this initial assistance at no cost so that I am clear about the intent and parameters of the project.
 More complex script development is a valuable skill and should be considered a paid option.

 I’m not going to bore you with the obvious place to look for a producer.
 A Google search will get you started and most producers have demos online.
 Good producers should be busy, so don’t let the fact that a website isn’t updated discourage you.
 If they have time to keep a daily blog or update images from their last shoot, they are probably not all that busy.
 O.K., enough rationalizing why mine is not updated.

 There are essentially two types of budget; the, “what can you do for $X-dollars?” and the, “I want a killer video.”
 For simplicity, let’s call them Fixed and Flexible.